blokkli/editor/docs/adapter/loadState.md

 Load edit state in the given langcode.

-The method is expected to return the state object specific to your implementation.
-It will later be passed to the [mapState()](/adapter/mapState) method of your adapter.
+The method is expected to return the state object that you define in the generic argument of `defineBlokkliEditAdapter()`.

+The returned object will then be passed to the [adapter.mapState] method of your adapter.

 ## Example